peterezzo/esp8266-environment-sensor/README.md

 # Wifi-remote ESP8266 and DHT22 Temperature and Humidity Logger

 These use a NodeMCU ESP8266 dev board, a DHT22 sensor, and a 10k pullup resistor.
-Logs are sent by UDP syslog to local collector, no buffering or retries.
+Logs are sent by TCP MQTT to local collector, no qos or retries.

 ## NodeMCU Setup